Albert4940/Aperio/README.md

 * Nearby vendors can be found on a map
 * User can browse a vendor's products
-* User can add product to cart
+* User can message vendor to negociate
-* User can see cart contents
-* User can pay for product via external payment providers.
 * Vendor can add product(with product details)
 * Vendor can create an account
 * Vendor can login to account